PJM Glossary

 New Entry Pricing

-New entry pricing allows planned generation resources that satisfy the requirement criteria to recover the amount of their initial BRA cost-of-entry-based offer for up to two additional consecutive delivery years.
+Allows planned generation resources that satisfy the requirement criteria to recover the amount of their initial base residual auction cost of entry-based offer for up to two additional consecutive delivery years.

 Nominated DR Value